Abiogenesis: Energy and entropy

-Life requires a loss of entropy, or disorder, when molecules organize themselves into living matter.
-The emergence of life and increased complexity does not contradict the second law of thermodynamics, which states that overall entropy never decreases, since a living organism creates order in some places (e.g. its living body) at the expense of an increase of entropy elsewhere (e.g. heat and waste production).
+Life requires a loss of entropy, or disorder, as molecules organize themselves into living matter.
+At the same time, the emergence of life is associated with the formation of structures beyond a certain threshold of complexity.
+The emergence of life with increasing order and complexity does not contradict the second law of thermodynamics, which states that overall entropy never decreases, since a living organism creates order in some places (e.g. its living body) at the expense of an increase of entropy elsewhere (e.g. heat and waste production).

 Multiple sources of energy were available for chemical reactions on the early Earth.
 Heat from geothermal processes is a standard energy source for chemistry.
 Other examples include sunlight, lightning, atmospheric entries of micro-meteorites, and implosion of bubbles in sea and ocean waves.
 This has been confirmed by experiments and simulations.

 Unfavorable reactions can be driven by highly favorable ones, as in the case of iron-sulfur chemistry.
 For example, this was probably important for carbon fixation.
 Carbon fixation by reaction of CO2 with H2S via iron-sulfur chemistry is favorable, and occurs at neutral pH and 100 °C. Iron-sulfur surfaces, which are abundant near hydrothermal vents, can drive the production of small amounts of amino acids and other biomolecules.

 Chemiosmosis

 In 1961, Peter Mitchell proposed chemiosmosis as a cell's primary system of energy conversion.
 The mechanism, now ubiquitous in living cells, powers energy conversion in micro-organisms and in the mitochondria of eukaryotes, making it a likely candidate for early life.
 Mitochondria produce adenosine triphosphate (ATP), the energy currency of the cell used to drive cellular processes such as chemical syntheses.
 The mechanism of ATP synthesis involves a closed membrane in which the ATP synthase enzyme is embedded.
-The energy required to release strongly-bound ATP has its origin in protons that move across the membrane.
+The energy required to release strongly bound ATP has its origin in protons that move across the membrane.
 In modern cells, those proton movements are caused by the pumping of ions across the membrane, maintaining an electrochemical gradient.
 In the first organisms, the gradient could have been provided by the difference in chemical composition between the flow from a hydrothermal vent and the surrounding seawater, or perhaps meteoric quinones that were conducive to the development of chemiosmotic energy across lipid membranes if at a terrestrial origin.